LED Resistor Calculator

 Power Rating

-Resistor power dissipation is calculated with a safety margin (default 2×):
+Resistor power dissipation with safety margin (default 1.5×):

 Pmax = Imax² × R